 A network of study sites, representative of integrated food and non-food systems (IFNS) has been identified in different socio-economic and environmental settings in Northern, Eastern and Southern Europe.
-At each study site, local stakeholder groups is formed.
+At each study site, local stakeholders group is formed.

 The network of study sites includes both traditional and innovative systems in which trees, crops and livestock components are integrated in different ways and at different scales (plot-field-farm).

 Traditional systems include systems in which woody, crop and livestock components are currently managed primarily to produce food but have the potential to produce non-food biomass and additional co-products.
-Such systems are including producing woodchip for bioenergy from boundary hedgerows, or using olive processing residues to produce bioenergy, biogas, fertilizer and olive paste for animal feed.
+The future potential of traditional systems includes beneficial developments such as producing woodchip for bioenergy from boundary hedgerows, using olive processing residues to produce bioenergy, biogas, fertilizer, and olive paste for animal feed.

 Innovative systems are multifunctional systems in which the production of food from arable lands or livestock is fully integrated with the production of biomass (e.g. from short rotation coppice) to be used as renewable energy source.